 - Planning, Statistics and Information Management Bureau

-A primary functions for OSHNC is to have the Compliance Bureau conduct random inspections of North Carolina businesses to ensure the workplaces follow all safety and health standards.
+A primary function of OSHNC is to have the Compliance Bureau conduct random inspections of North Carolina businesses to ensure the workplaces follow all safety and health standards.
 It conducts about 5,500 inspections each year.
-For more information, see Compliance Bureau page.

 North Carolina Top OSHA Violations